Google Trends: 2010s

+2020s

+Characteristics

 Research also shows that Google Trends can be used to forecast stock returns and volatility over a short horizon.
 Other research has shown that Google Trends has strong predictive power for macroeconomic series.
 For example, a paper published in 2020 shows that a large panel of Google Trends predictors can forecast employment growth in the United States at both the national and state level with a relatively high degree of accuracy even a year in advance.

-In 2020, it was shown that Google Trends data can exhibit a high variability when queried at different points in time, indicating that it may not be reliable except for very frequent search terms due to sampling, and relying on this data for prediction is risky.
-This research made it to major headlines in Germany.
+Google Trends uses representative sub-samples for analysis, which means that the data can vary depending on the time of the survey and is associated with background noise.
+Therefore, repeating analyses at different points in time can increase the reliability of the analysis.
+It was shown that Google Trends data can exhibit a high variability when queried at different points in time, indicating that it may not be reliable except for very high-volume search terms due to sampling, and relying on this data for prediction is risky.
+In 2020, this research made it to major headlines in Germany.

 Search quotas

 Google has incorporated quota limits for Trends searches.
 This limits the number of search attempts available per user/IP/device.
 Details of quota limits have not yet been provided, but it may depend on geographical location or browser privacy settings.
 It has been reported in some cases that this quota is reached very quickly if one is not logged into a Google account before trying to access the Trends service.